CAMPSMITH/sabot/Proposal.md

 |   Uniswap subgraph API | 1 year of historical hourly data, sUSD, close price and volume |  |  |

 ## Rough breakdown of tasks
-* (T2) Uniswap API - python program to prep swap USDC <-> sUSD (K.)    KuCoin / USDT
+* (T2) Uniswap API - python program to prep swap USDC <-> sUSD (K.)  or   KuCoin / USDT
     * define a trading library with
         * buy function: `buy_susd(<amount of usdc>)` return tuple `(<amount of sUSD bought, gas fee, other fee>)`
         * sell function: `sell_susd(<amount of susd>)` return tuple `(<amount of sUSD received, gas fee, other fee>)`
         * file append each transaction to a CSV
         * prefer to get data from uniswap optimism, may need to settle on using uniswap v2
 * (T1.5) **get historical hourly sUSD data from uniswap** (Y.)
-    * the graph API - python function to get hourly sUSD Uniswap historical data, pair is sUSD and USDC
+    * the graph API - python function to get hourly sUSD Uniswap historical data, pair is sUSD and USDC  or KuCoin
         * get_susd_price_data(<paid_id or pair>,unixstarthour)  return dataset.
         * https://thegraph.com/hosted-service/subgraph/uniswap/uniswap-v2?query=Example%20query
         * unix time online tool: https://www.epochconverter.com/
     * Create a scheduler to schedule each hour data (M.)
     * objective is about a year of historical hourly data
     * file append to a CSV
+* (T1) skeleton framework for training and testing classifier models (M.)
+   * training dataset size
+   * fast and slow SMA window sizes
+   * Models
 * (T1) **Identify historical hourly data for BTC, sUSD, USDC and download data (J.)**
     * CryptoCompare API - hourly BTC, Tehter, USDC, sUSD, USDT, OHLCV in that hour
     * file append to a CSV